Foreign policy of the Biden administration: Japan

-In their first telephone call on January 27, 2021, Biden and Japanese Prime Minister Yoshihide Suga reaffirmed the U.S.'s commitment to the U.S.-Japan security alliance, including the "unwavering" American commitment to defending Japan under the U.S.-Japan Mutual Defense Treaty, including defense of the Senkaku Islands (which are administered by Japan, but claimed by China).
-Suga was the first foreign leader to meet with Biden in person when he visited Washington, D.C. on April 16, 2021.
+In January 2021, Biden and Japanese Prime Minister Yoshihide Suga reaffirmed the U.S.'s commitment to the U.S.-Japan security alliance, including the "unwavering" American commitment to defending Japan under the U.S.-Japan Mutual Defense Treaty, including defense of the Senkaku Islands (which are administered by Japan, but claimed by China).

-Amid tensions with China and North Korea, The Biden administration strengthened trilateral relations with Japan and South Korea, highlighted by the August 2023 Camp David summit with Biden, Japanese prime minister Fumio Kishida, and South Korean president Yoon Suk-yeol.
+Amid tensions with China and North Korea, The Biden administration strengthened trilateral relations with Japan and South Korea, highlighted by the 2023 Camp David summit with Biden, Japanese prime minister Fumio Kishida, and South Korean President Yoon Suk Yeol.
 The meeting produced the Camp David Principles relating to joint military exercises, preventing supply chain disruptions, and united criticism of North Korea, Russia, and China.

-The first Indo-Pacific Dialogue, building upon commitments made during the August 2023 Camp David summit, was held in Washington D.C. on January 5, 2024.
-In a joint statement released by the US State Department, which described the dialogue mechanism (that will be hosted annually) as a new chapter in the trilateral relationship, Japan (represented by foreign ministry foreign policy bureau director-general Kobe Yasuhiro), Korea (represented by deputy minister for political affairs Chung Byung-won), and the US (represented by Assistant Secretary of State for East Asian and Pacific Affairs Daniel J. Kritenbrink) focused on discussing collaborating with Southeast Asian and Pacific Island countries and emphasized the need for regional economic security enhancement.
+The first Indo-Pacific Dialogue, building upon the Camp David summit, was held in Washington, D.C. in January 2024.
+The U.S. said that they discussed with Japan and Korea, collaborating with Southeast Asian and Pacific Island countries to secure their economic ties to the region.

-On July 28, 2024, the US began relocating a detachment of approximately 100 logistics support Marines from the III Marine Expeditionary Force from Okinawa to Guam.
-This move marked the first phase of the relocation process agreed with Japan in a 2012 to transfer US Marines to locations outside of Japan.
-The US military presence on Okinawa has long been a source of controversy, with local residents complaining about the noise and misconduct from US troops.
+In July 2024, the U.S. began relocating a detachment of approximately 100 logistics support Marines from the III Marine Expeditionary Force from Okinawa to Guam.
+This move marked the first phase of the relocation process agreed with Japan in 2012 to transfer US Marines to locations outside of Japan.
+The U.S. military presence on Okinawa has long been a source of controversy, with residents complaining about the noise and misconduct from the troops.